 Oh, that sweet ride, your baby, has seen better days, hasn’t it?
 It needs a little TLC, or maybe a lot.
-Whether it needs work inside or out, there are dozens upon dozens of auto repair shops to choose from.
+Whether it needs work inside or out, there are dozens upon dozens of auto repair shops in Las Vegas to choose from.
 How do you compare one from another?

 Why You Should Be Aware Of OEM: